kaby76/AntlrVSIX/README.md

 and a stand-alone command-line tool known as [Trash](https://github.com/kaby76/AntlrVSIX/blob/master/doc/Trash.md).
-Trash is analogous to [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) in Linux but for parse trees, using the lingua-franca for parse trees, XPath.
+Trash is analogous to [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) in Linux but for parsing, using the lingua-franca of parse trees and XPath.
 All clients use the LSP server implemented in this repository.
 The clients each are implemented elsewhere, but a thin shim is provided in this repository to get the client to work with the server.